moejoe95/crf-vs-rnn-ner/presentation/notes.md

 Last step is the *output* gate, which operates in the same way as the input gate.
 The output is squashed between -1 and 1 by the hyperbolic tangent function, and the output gate with the sigmoid function determines which values to output.

+## Features from unsupervised ML algorithms

+### brown clusters

+Brown clusters are hierarchical clustering algorithms that work based on distributional information.
+The intuition is that similar words appear in similar context, or more precisely, similar words have similar distributions of words to ther left and right.